How to write a good article for a blog. A 7-step guide.

 Deliver the promise from your title.
 For example, having the title "The most powerful search technique" shouldn't involve showing only a couple of simple Google Dorks.
 Make sure the techniques you are showing are scarce and not well known.
 Remember, once you break the promise readers are not going to come back.
 Why?
 Because the market is over-saturated with content creators, so safeguard your reputation.

-2.3 Keep it concise
+2.3 Keep it below 60 characters

 A recommended title length is 55 characters.
 If your title exceeds 60 characters, Google will truncate it with an ellipsis.
 Analyse every word, is everything necessary?
 If you remove something, will it still make sense?